gody7334/StreamingKNORA/StreamingKNORA_Single/README.md

-StreamingKNORA_Single
+StreamingKNORA-Single
 ========
-This folder contains S-KNORA single thread implementation using Java.
+This folder contains S-KNORA implementation using Java.
 This implementation is used to select optimal batch and used as the baseline for distributed version.

 ## Build
-This is a Maven project.
+using Maven, This is a Maven project.
 To compile the project, run:

 ```mvn clean package```